Crystalline cohomology of rigid analytic spaces: Infinitesimal geometry over

 \end{proof}

 The above allows us to give a very general formula to compute the cohomology over the infinitesimal site, using the \v{C}ech nerve for an envelope. \begin{proposition} Let $X\ra Y$ be a closed immersion into a smooth rigid space $Y$ over $\Sigma_e$.
 For $n\in \Delta$, we denote $D(n)$ to be the simplicial space where each $D(n)$ is the envelope of $X$ in $Y(n):=Y^{\underset{\Sigma_e}{\times} n+1}$.
-Then there is a natural formula of cohomology for sheaves over the big/small infinitesimal sites
+Then there is a natural isomorphism of cohomology for a sheaf $\mathcal{F}$ over the small infinitesimal site